What is the Part-time, Seasonal, and Temporary (PST) Employees Retirement Program?

 7.5 percent of your pretax wages are deducted from your paycheck and deposited in your PST Program account.

-Your PST Program deductions from your paycheck are invested in the Short Term Investment Fund – PST.
+Your PST Program deductions from your paycheck are invested in the Short Term Investment Fund – PST (STIF-PST).
 The Fund seeks to maximize total return consistent with capital preservation.
-Your account balance consists of the deductions from your paycheck and any potential earnings.
+Your account balance consists of employee contributions, attributable earnings or losses, and asset-based fees that are netted out of the performance of the Fund.

 To learn more about changes in employment status and how they affect you and your PST account, review the information below.

-If your employment status changes (length of employment or time base), you may become eligible for enrollment in CalPERS, the 7.5% PST deduction from your paycheck stops.
+If your employment status changes (length of employment or time base), and you become eligible for enrollment in CalPERS, your Personnel Office will discontinue the 7.5% PST deduction from your paycheck.

 What happens if I do not do anything with my PST account?

-If your account balance is under $1,000 and has been inactive for more than 24 months, a force out payment will incur.
+If your account balance is under $1,000 and has been inactive for more than 2 years, we will send you a check in the amount of your account balance.
 If you have not had any paycheck deductions into or out of your PST account for the past three years, your account may be considered “unclaimed” (dormant).
 Savings Plus transfers dormant accounts to the State Controller's Office's (SCO) Division of Unclaimed Property.
 Once this happens, you need to submit a claim form to the SCO to get your money back.

 Learn more about unclaimed PST retirement accounts.